 In theory, it makes perfect sense to set out in the morning so the Helvellyn ridge can be done in the dark.
 In good weather, a clear night and a dose of moonlight should compensate for mental fatigue.
 But in poor conditions this is a surprisingly tricky task, as many will attest.

 From Dunmail, do not discount a counter-cultural ascent up Raise Beck when heading to Seat Sandal.
 While it is no friend in descent, some may prefer a stepped path over a trod and a steady gradient over a varying one.
 Turn south not long before the col. Else, follow the usual trod to the summit.

 There is no debate on getting to Fairfield, but the transition to Dollywaggon Pike presents three credible routes involving a mix of paths and steep tracks.
 The first and most direct is to descend by one of the Cofa options and ascend by the pony track.
-The second is the tourist path down Fairfield and then the steep grass of the old fence line.
+The second is the tourist path down Fairfield and then the steep slope of the old fence line.
 The third and most forgiving is to take the tourist path down Fairfield, head anti-clockwise round the tarn and then up the Dollywaggon track.